Usability Metrics that Matter: A Practical Approach to Measuring Usability

 - Split your users into groups to test the variations.

-Each of these methods plays a different role for gathering meaningful metrics.
-By using a combination of these methods, you can take a comprehensive approach to collecting and analyzing UX metrics.
+In summary, each of these methods plays a different role.
+By using a combination of these methods, you can take a comprehensive approach to measuring your usability and user satisfaction.

 The strategies will help you not only track the right data but also apply it effectively to make improvements that enhance product's usability.